 Jaclyn DeGiorgio is a Milan-based storyteller, traveler, eater and beach bum who suffers from a chronic case of farsickness and an insatiable sweet tooth.
-She loves colored nail polish, red lipstick, Paris and carbs, and strongly dislikes French manicures, licorice, mayonnaise and rainy days.
+She loves colored nail polish, red lipstick, Paris and carbs, and has an aversion to French manicures, licorice, mayonnaise and rainy days.

 “Milan, why would I ever want to live there?”

 That’s how I (rather ignorantly) once responded to a friend who once suggested I move to Milan.
 Then I followed it up with, “There’s nothing there but the Duomo and 1970s architecture.
 And it’s all gray.
 The city’s best selling point is risotto alla Milanese.”

 Now, I wasn’t speaking from firsthand experience, I was simply regurgitating (obviously un-vetted) feedback from friends who had traveled there.
 A little more than a year later, I visited Milan for the first time and boy did I eat my words…both literally (the food scene was insane) and figuratively (I wanted to live here!).

 I moved to Rome one year later and to Milan one year after that.
 Getting to know Milan wasn’t easy.
 It’s not as in your face as, say, Rome’s ruins or Venice’s canals; Milan is hidden, so you really have to peel back the layers in order to open the city’s ubiquitous imposing closed doors.
 If you give Milan a chance, I swear you’ll love my adopted city as much as I do.